PowerMizzou - Missouri rises to No. 9 in the third College Football Playoff poll of 2023

 Week 2: No. 14

-Missouri will host Florida in Week 12 for Senior Day and the Tigers' final home game of the season.
+Missouri will host Florida in Week 12 for Senior Day and the Tigers' final home game of the season and then travel to Arkansas.
+The No. 9 ranking means in all likelihood if the Tigers win those two, they're in one of the New Year's Six access bowls.

-The Tigers will not only need to defeat Florida and Arkansas in their final two games, but they will need to get a little help if they hope to be playing in a New Year's Six bowl.

-All five Power 5 conference champions get in and the highest-ranked Group of 5 gets in.
+All five Power 5 conference champions get in that group of six games and the highest-ranked Group of 5 gets in.
 The other six spots go to at large selections.
-If Florida State wins the Atlantic Coast Conference title, another team from the conference gets an Orange Bowl berth.
+If Florida State wins the Atlantic Coast Conference title and makes the CFP, another team from the conference gets an Orange Bowl berth.
 Right now, that's Louisville, but if not, then whoever is second to Florida State.

 Whoever loses the Ohio State-Michigan game will probably get a spot.